understanding-search/maze-dataset/docs/paper/paper.md

 ## Visual Output Formats {#visual-output-formats}

-Internally, mazes are [`SolvedMaze`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#SolvedMaze) objects, which have path information and a tensor optimized for storing sub-graphs of a lattice.
+Internally, mazes are [`SolvedMaze`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#SolvedMaze) objects, which have path information and an array optimized for storing sub-graphs of a lattice.
 These objects can be converted to and from several formats, shown in \autoref{fig:output-fmts}, to maximize their utility in different contexts.

 In previous work, maze tasks have been used with Recurrent Convolutional Neural Network (RCNN) derived architectures [@deepthinking].
 To facilitate the use of our package in this context, we replicate the format of [@easy_to_hard] and provide the [`RasterizedMazeDataset`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/rasterized.html#RasterizedMazeDataset) class which returns rasterized pairs of (input, target) mazes as shown in \autoref{fig:e2h-raster}.